raoulbigg/Pristine-Stock-Screener/README.md

 ###### Personal stock/forex/commodity/crypto screener that:

+- Gets all US stocks from Etoro
-- Receives **live** and **past** OHLC data for stocks using Yahoo yfinance lib.
+- Receives **live** and **past** OHLC data for Etoro stocks using Yahoo yfinance lib.
-- calculates moving averages, bars position and moving average distance for each stock.
+- Calculates moving averages, bars position and moving average distance for each stock.
-- Generates a watchlist.txt file to import in TradingView
+- Generates a potential_trades.txt with symbols if below criteria are met (Can be imported in TradingView)

 The filters that the screener scans for are: